Office of International Relations

 2. Passport

-3. Resident Card
+3. Residence Card

 6. Academic Transcript (for degree-course students) or Certificate of Research Subject (for research students)